mynk-tmr/notes/Backend Dev/Beginner.md

 Create, Read, Update, Delete *resources* are 4 basic functions of an API model.
 In a *REST* environment, CRUD refers to `POST, GET, PUT, DELETE` .
 Read is a `pure` operation.

 RESTful system use *http based response/request* protocol.
-To design RESTful system
+To design RESTful API/system
 1. create data schema of resources (key-values, types, classes etc.)
 2. `Content-Type` of each resource
 3. request format to perform CRUD operations eg. `POST user/:id/todo/new <body>`